jdjakub/phd-thesis/ch-bl.md

 In COLA, notational variation appears to be limited to variation in concrete syntax.
 Our uncompromising insistence on *explicit, non-parsed structure* at the core of BootstrapLab, while costly in terms of interface implementation, was precisely in order to be free of such a restriction in the end.
 While one *could* implement a multiline text field with syntax highlighting in BootstrapLab, it is at least crystal-clear that a vast array of other interfaces are possible, unimpeded by any privileging of text strings.

 # Evaluation

-In this section we will evaluate BootstrapLab according to the relevant three Technical Dimensions as well as Olsen's criteria for User Interface Systems.
+In this section we will evaluate BootstrapLab according to the relevant three Technical Dimensions as well as Olsen's criteria for User Interface Systems \cite{EvUISR}.

 It might seem appropriate to also perform an evaluation via the Cognitive Dimensions of Notation.
 However, this would not actually tell us anything interesting, because the novel contribution of this system is not its notation.
-The current interface of BootstrapLab is minimal and unpolished for reasons of expediency.
+The interface is minimal and unpolished for reasons of expediency.
 The point is *not* that we have come up with a brilliant new notation or UI that will improve programming; the notation is something that each user should fit to him or herself according to subjective preference.
 The important point is that the system *supports* the usage of different notations for different contexts.
 Notations in BootstrapLab should be a free parameter, so it does not make sense to apply Cognitive Dimensions to BootstrapLab *itself*, and it does not provide any value to analyse the placeholder interface in this way.

+## Self-Sustainability
+\criterion{Substrate Size: 1550 LoC.}
+There is deliberately only one system namespace: the state graph rooted at the top-level registers.
+Some of these names have special functions in the low-level ASM, but otherwise this namespace is free for user additions.
+These can be added manually in the in-system editor or in code by the primitive `store` instruction.

+The present graphical state of the system lives entirely in a special part of the system state: the `scene` tree.
+Therefore, at any given moment, it is possible to change what the graphics window will display.
+However, there are two limitations:

+1. The range of these changes is constrained to the range of graphical primitives currently understood by the substrate which it passes on to THREE.js.
+Currently these are limited to axis-aligned flat-coloured rectangles and basic text of a uniform size, style, colour, etc.
+2. The behaviour that affects the graphics currently lives in JavaScript.
+This means that, for example, the logic according to which the tree editor renders map entries is inaccessible to in-system code.

+Indeed, there are about 1550 lines of JavaScript off-limits to the actions of the system.
+At least 33% of this, however, constitutes our substrate debt (Section\ \ref{substrate-debt-in-bootstraplab}): the Masp interpreter and tree editor.
+In a further-developed version, these could be moved out.
+Even so, in such a further-developed version, the substrate may be larger anyway by exposing more types of graphical primitives.
+This suggests that capabilities of the platform provide a lower bound on the substrate size: if the platform provides a way to draw a circle, but the substrate does not expose this to the system, then we have reason to interpret this as an incomplete programming system.
+On the other hand, the substrate may expose a more general set of graphics operations that allow the system to draw circles itself, say to a pixel surface.

+As in Chapter\ \ref{year1}'s Evaluation, we give the line count as a reasonable proxy for substrate size here.

+\criterion{Persistence Effort: Moderate.} Part or all of the state graph can be manually persisted via the `export_state()` JavaScript function in the browser console.
+This means that in-system progress can be saved, even though it would be better for the user experience to have this done automatically.
+It is clear that indefinite evolution is *permitted* but perhaps not quite *encouraged*.

+\criterion{Code Editing: Crude, but present.} Code editing is minimally feasible via the in-system tree editor for most use cases.
+In rare cases, the JS console must be used.

+\criterion{Data Execution: Present.} Because of Alignment (Force\ \ref{alignment}), low-level instructions that change state are represented as ordinary maps with certain format constraints.
+The instruction set is sufficient for constructing arbitrary graph structures in the state, including programs composed of instructions.
+The `next_instruction` register can be pointed at such a list and execution can be started using `run_and_render()` in the JS console.
+The analogous properties hold for high-level Masp code which is also represented as maps.

 ## Notational Freedom
+\criterion{Custom syntax effort: moderate.} Because of substrate debt, it may not be possible to make changes at the user level such that a string can be "executed" according to custom syntax and semantics via a click or key combination.
+However, it is possible to use the `js` "escape hatch" instruction to embed arbitrary JS code to do the appropriate processing.
+In the absence of substrate debt, it would be possible to edit the relevant parts of the system to support custom syntaxes---both textual, as strings, but also "structural" with different map structures to what Masp expects.
+This direct editing of the system could still be costly, and adopting the techniques in the Lisp half of COLA \cite{OECM} or OMeta \cite{OMeta} could bring custom syntaxes closer to being "slotted in" without difficulty.

+\criterion{Custom language effort: moderate.} This follows similar considerations, except the substrate debt related to graphical capabilities and the lack of exposure of certain platform graphical primitives is also relevant here.
+However, implementing language-like notations may be aided by the existing layout capabilities of the tree editor.

+\criterion{Custom notation effort: moderate.} Again the reasoning is similar, but in this case the tree editor layout capabilities may not be directly helpful.
+Here, the lack of exposure of platform graphics primitives limits what can be achieved.
+Still, as shown in Section\ \ref{real-example-colour-preview}, use of custom notations is *feasible* as long as the appropriate "hook point" is available, which we added to the substrate specifically for the proof-of-concept.

+\joel{
 \criterion{Are there multiple syntaxes for textual notation?
 No.} Only JavaScript syntax is available in the special `js` instruction.
 However, the system is built on explicit structure, so syntax does not make much of an appearance at all.

 \criterion{Does the system make use of GUI elements?
 Yes.}